 Ryan Sumo's Blog

-I am a freelance artist making games in the Philippines.
-I'm currently working on a allegorical political strategy game called Party Animals.
+I am the lead artist/CEO of Squeaky Wheel, an indie games studio making games in the Philippines.
+I'm currently working on a allegorical political strategy game called Political Animals.

 Ryan Sumo's Comments

 [News - 06/23/2017 - 06:38]

 I think a lot of people are looking back at Prison Architect with rose colored glasses.
 I would argue very strongly that when they launched Prison Architect as an Early Access title it too was in a relatively niche genre at the time and there was no expectation that they ...

 Hey Matthew, thanks for writing this.
 We 're currently mulling Early Access/Kickstarter ourselves for our next project and this has given us a lot to chew on. r n r nWanted to ask about your example of a positive way of responding to player feedback.
 You said : r n ...

 Of course I try not to think too much about that as without a publisher this game wouldn 't have been possible anyway. r n r nHaha I had a similar situation when we launched our game, looking at the numbers and thinking hm.
 If we didn 't have a ...

 Yeah, our break even is looking more like two years at this point.
 Luck and timing definitely has an effect.

 No worries.
 This wasn 't ...